Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Left and right invariant weights

 \section{Left and right invariant weights}

-We have so far established our $C^*$-algebra $A$; the comultiplication $\Delta$; the base $C^*$-algebra $B$ (and $C$) as a $C^*$-subalgebra of $M(A)$; a KMS weight $\nu$ on $B$; and the canonical idempotent $E$.
-In view of the definition of a $C^*$-algebraic quantum groupoid of separable type (Definition~4.8 of \cite{BJKVD_qgroupoid1} and Definition~1.2 of \cite{BJKVD_qgroupoid2}), what remains is showing the existence of a suitable left invariant weight $\varphi$ and a right invariant weight $\psi$.
-We will construct them here, as extensions of the left and right integrals at the ${}^*$-algebra level.
+We have so far established our $C^*$-algebra $A$; the comultiplication $\Delta$; the base $C^*$-algebra $B$ (and $C$) as a $C^*$-subalgebra of $M(A)$; a KMS weight $\nu$ on $B$ (and a KMS weight $\mu$ on $C$); as well as the canonical idempotent $E$.
+We have formulated a polar decomposition for the antipode $S$, making it properly defined as an unbounded map at the $C^*$-algebra level.
+In view of the definition of a $C^*$-algebraic quantum groupoid of separable type (Definition~4.8 of \cite{BJKVD_qgroupoid1} and Definition~1.2 of \cite{BJKVD_qgroupoid2}), what remains is showing the existence of a suitable left invariant weight and a right invariant weight.

-The overall idea for the construction of the KMS weights $\varphi$ and $\psi$ on $A$ is similar to what we did in \S\ref{sub2.2} -- \S\ref{sub2.4}, though technically a bit more challenging.
-The left/right invariance properties will then carry over from the ${}^*$-algebra level.
+Some initial work was carried out in \S\ref{sub3.6}, where we constructed an n.s.f. weight $\tilde{\varphi}$ at the von Neumann algebra level, extending the functional $\varphi$ at the ${}^*$-algebra level.
+We looked at some of its modular theoretic data, such as the operators $\nabla$, $J$, and the modular automorphism group $(\tilde{\sigma}_t)_{t\in\mathbb{R}}$.
+However, there are still a good amount of work remaining: We need to obtain a KMS weight $\varphi$ at the $C^*$-algebra level; We also need to establish the left invariance of the weight $\varphi$; Finally, there is also the task of constructing a right invariant weight $\psi$.
+These are the tasks that we will carry out in the subsections below.